StreamElements/docs/src/content/docs/chatbot/modules/liveannouncement.md

 - StreamElements chatbot features
 ---

-The Live Announcement module is a feature of the StreamElements Chatbot that automatically posts a message in the chat when a stream goes live.
-This helps notify viewers that the stream has started and provides essential information about the stream.
+The Live Announcement module is a feature of the StreamElements Chatbot that automatically posts a message in the chat when a stream goes live, when the stream title changes, or when the game or category changes.
+This helps notify viewers that the stream has started and keeps them informed about what is being streamed.
+The module is available on all platforms.

 ## Usage

 When enabled, the Live Announcement module works automatically without any manual input required.
-As soon as the stream goes live, the chatbot will post a predefined message in the chat.
+It provides three announcements, each of which can be toggled on or off separately and has its own customizable message:

+- **Stream start**: Posted when the stream goes live.
+- **Title change**: Posted when the stream title changes.
+- **Game change**: Posted when the game or category changes.

 ## Examples

-1. Default announcement:
+1. Default stream start announcement:

    ```
    ExampleStreamer is now live!
 Streaming Fortnite: Late night squad games with friends!
    ```

-2. Custom announcement:
+2. Custom stream start announcement:

    ```
    🎉 ExampleStreamer just went live!
 They're playing Minecraft and the stream title is "Building a mega castle - Day 3".
 Don't miss out!